Ideal Customer Profiles: What They Are and Why They’re Important

-An ideal customer profile (ICP) is a fictitious customer that your business has designed to represent the characteristics of your perfect customer—one that absolutely loves your product(s) or service(s).
+The term refers to a fictitious customer that your business has designed to represent the characteristics of your perfect customer—one that absolutely loves your product(s) or service(s).

 You can think of ICPs like character sheets a screenwriter might create for characters in a movie or TV show.
 They’re guidelines that help the writer (or business owner, in our case) to understand everything about the character, so they can stay true to them throughout the story.

-For example, Guest Hook uses SPP’s customizable order forms to target messaging at three levels of ideal customers: single property owners, multi-property owners, and vacation rental companies.
+For example, Guest Hook uses SPP’s customizable order forms to target messaging at three levels of ideal clients: single property owners, multi-property owners, and vacation rental companies.
 Their positioning is also extremely clear: they cater to vacation rental businesses.

-Why are ideal customer profiles (ICPs) important?
+Why are ICPs important?

-ICPs save businesses time and money.
+They save businesses time and money.
 If you’re not targeting your marketing efforts, you’re wasting time and money.
 By having an ICP, businesses can make sure they’re laser-focused in their marketing, so they’re not spinning their wheels trying to attract leads that will never convert.

-ICPs help businesses create better products.
+They help businesses create better products.
 By understanding the needs and wants of your target market, you can create products that are better suited to them.
 This leads to improved customer satisfaction and increased sales.

 Creating an ideal customer profile can seem like a daunting task, but it’s actually not that difficult—and it’s well worth the effort.
-In this article, we’ll walk you through everything you need to know about ICPs, including how to create one for your business.

-What are the components of an ideal customer profile?
+What are the components of an ICP?

 Here are a few of the most important ones: